SwissDataScienceCenter/renku-design-docs/design/004-native-rstudio-sessions/004-native-rstudio-sessions.md

 ### More flexibility

-Make the "base Jinja templates" be a resource in k8s that users add.
+Add a field in the CRD that defines a set of templates that are used.
+Here the user can pick between Jupyterlab or Rstudio.
 The current Jupyterserver templates can be one of many that are used.
-Any assumptions or strong decisions made about structure, organization, etc. Can be made there.
+Any assumptions or strong decisions made about a specific session's structure, organization, etc. Can be made in these Jupyter or R-specific templates.

 ```mermaid
 graph TD